callumflack/callum-flack-design/content/posts/2018-06-01-the-instantaneous-language-of-beauty.comp.md

 category: essays
 showOnHomePage: true
 title: The instantaneous language of beauty
 lede: We use the pre-verbal language of asethetics to sense our environment before we can think.
-As much as we repel from danger, we're drawn to seamless, cohesive symmetry.
-In other words, we seek beauty.
+As much as we repel from danger, we're drawn to seamless, cohesive symmetry, whcih we find beautiful.
+We are naturally attuned to beauty because we innately understand that it represents worthwhile information.
 readingTime: 5
 heroImage: https://res.cloudinary.com/pw-img-cdn/image/upload/v1527842531/okok/aesthetics-nembrotha-aurea.jpg
 published: true